jbclements/Granite-Mon-Website/all-years.markdown

 pretty hard to get moving after a big swim like that.
 We all met at Justin's house after a shower, and ate a wonderful breakfast (extremely belated *thanks!*).
-Riders this year included Ben Walker, John Clements, Justin Pollard, (anyone else?) and JuanTheRemarkable.
-We started in the middle of BlueHill, and rode northward past Penobscot, Orono, (more towns, anyone?)
+Riders this year included Ben Walker, John Clements, Justin Pollard, (anyone else?) and Juan The Remarkable.
+We started in the middle of Blue Hill, and rode northward past Penobscot, Orono, (more towns, anyone?)
 ....
-Our route paralleled the upper PenobscotRiver, and we had many scenic stops.
+Our route paralleled the upper Penobscot River, and we had many scenic stops.
 Some not-so-scenic stops, too.

-In a roadside accident, JohnClements munched his back wheel, and sat out the last ten miles or so, until everyone threw in the towel and tossed the bikes in the back of the ChaseCars and motored up to that motel in Millinocket.
+In a roadside accident, John Clements munched his back wheel, and sat out the last ten miles or so, until everyone threw in the towel and tossed the bikes in the back of the Chase Cars and motored up to that motel in Millinocket.

 The next day, in our haste to get to Baxter State Park, we managed to get two speeding tickets for three vehicles.
 Actually, it would have been three